-ii) 9 Days Public Holidays
+ii) 8 Days Public Holidays

-The 8 days which normally constitute Public Holidays are set out in NWR 5.2.1.
-In 2022 there is an additional Public Holiday in commemoration of Her Majesty the Queen's Platinum Jubilee.
+The 8 days which constitute Public Holidays are set out in NWR 5.2.1.

-All Holidays must be previously agreed with the Employer and shall be paid in line with NWR 5, the main conditions of which are summarised below in clause 1b.
+All Holidays must be previously agreed with the Employer and shall be paid in line with NWR 5, the main conditions of which are summarised below in clause b].